Quick Answer

 What BMI Is Considered Morbidly Obese?

-A person is classified as **morbidly obese** when their Body Mass Index (BMI) reaches **40 or higher**.
-This is also called **Class III obesity** in the World Health Organisation framework.
+A person is classified as morbidly obese when their Body Mass Index (BMI) reaches 40 or higher.
+This is also called Class III obesity in the World Health Organization framework.
 At this level, excess body fat significantly increases the risk of life-threatening health conditions and reduces overall quality of life.

 To put the number in perspective, a woman who is 5'4" (163 cm) would reach a BMI of 40 at roughly 233 lbs (106 kg).
 A man who is 5'10" (178 cm) would cross that threshold at about 278 lbs (126 kg).